clevengerkimberly/clevengerkimberly.github.io/_posts/01-03-2022-steenbock.md

 ## Predicting METs
-Now that we have our 30-s feature data, we can use the nn_actigraph_right_model model object provided by Steenbock et al. (2019) to predict METs for each epoch, which we will bind back to the 30-s data.
+Now that we have our 30-s feature data, we can use the 'nn_actigraph_right_model' model object provided by Steenbock et al. (2019) to predict METs for each epoch, which we will bind back to the 30-s data.
 ```r
 data30sec<-as.data.frame(data30sec)
 pred <-as.vector(predict(nn_actigraph_right_model, newdata = data30sec)$data$response)